jeevantech123/jeevantech123/README.md

 I also use adobe and other software such as canva to design and edit videos when I have extra freetime.

 This is a profile where I will be uploading random projects, coding experiments, and anything else I feel like should be public.
-Everything here is built by myself, without any AI generation or copy pasting.
+Everything here is built for myself, so I might not update projects once they are posted.

 ## Tools, Tech, and Skills